Jinshi (The Apothecary Diaries): Role in The Apothecary Diaries

 Maomao discovers that Jinshi's family has long been served by the Ma Clan, to which Gaoshun and Basen belong, while Basen, serving as Jinshi's temporary assistant, is instructed to keep Jinshi's identity secret.
 Only two people in the land have the character "Ka" in their name: the emperor and Jinshi, also known as Ka Zuigetsu (華瑞月(かずいげつ) Huá Ruì Yuè), his brother.

-Jinshi searches for Maomao after her disappearance.
-Jinshi recalls that Suirei's name was written with that character.
-Investigation of the shrine near where Maomao's message was discovered reveals how Maomao was taken—through an old, abandoned waterway.
-Lahan reports the results of his investigation to Jinshi, revealing unreported expansion in the Shi stronghold, evidence of rebellion.
-Lakan then addresses Jinshi as a royal, asking him to mobilize the Forbidden Army against the Shi rebellion.
+Jinshi frequently helps Maomao in her investigations, taking the matter into his own hands when she suddenly disappears, having been kidnapped by the Shi clan.
+In order to attack the Shi fortress, Lakan, Maomao's father and the military strategist, addresses Jinshi as a royal, asking him to assume his role as Imperial Brother in order to mobilize the Forbidden Army and lead the rebellion.
+As the Imperial brother, Jinshi lets go of Maomao as his employee.

+Maomao later learns that Jinshi is actually the Emperor's son and was swapped with the Emperor's deceased brother in infancy.
+As the Emperor's eldest son, Jinshi is next in the line of succession, but he repeatedly voices his discontent and wish to never be Emperor.
+It is unclear whether Jinshi himself is aware of the circumstances of his birth.

 Besides several adaptations based on The Apothecary Diaries, Jinshi has been featured alongside Maomao in a series of animated shorts dealing with gags.

 Reception

 Popularity

 Merchandise based on Maomao and Jinshi's looks was produced.
 At the 9th Crunchyroll Anime Awards, Jinshi was nominated for "Best Supporting Character".
 Two of Jinshi's international voice actors were nominated for the "Best Voice Artist Performance" category, namely Julien Allouf (French) and Andrea Oldani (Italian); however, they lost to Adrien Antoine's Kafka Hibino and Ilaria Pellicone's Kyomoto, respectively.
+At the 10th edition, Jinshi was nominated again for "Best Supporting Character".
+Abishek Sharma won "Best Voice Artist Performance (Hindi)" for his performance as Jinshi.
 In the 2025 Anime Grand Prix, Jinshi took fourth place in the Best Character category while Takeo Ōtsuka ranked fifth for his performance as Jinshi.